Developing Apps with Windows Azure

 The Azure WebJobs SDK makes it easier to develop backend processes that run as WebJobs and work with Azure queues, blobs, and tables, and Service Bus queues.
 This tutorial introduces the WebJobs SDK and shows how to build and run a simple multi-tier application.

 This topic provides links to documentation resources about how to use the WebJobs feature of Microsoft Azure and the WebJobs SDK.

 By Web Camps Team|

-This hands-on lab shows you the different topics you could encounter when deploying your website to production environments in Windows Azure.
+This hands-on lab shows you the different topics you could encounter when deploying your web app to production environments in Microsoft Azure App Service.